spezialcoder/libcolor/README.md

 # libcolor
-A C ++ library for changing the text unf background color of a terminal
+A C ++ library for changing the text and background color of a terminal

 An example of changing the text color: